• Mental Health

 The distinction between postpartum and peripartum is important because as many as 50% of women experience the increase in depression before the baby is born.
 Using the appropriate name can help bring more attention and normalcy to the condition that affects between 3 and 6% of women.1

-Some periods of sadness and anxiety are common in the weeks that follow birth, but just as premenstrual dysphoric disorder is significantly different than typical menstruation, depression with peripartum onset is significantly different from “baby blues.”
+Some periods of sadness and anxiety are common in the weeks that follow birth, but just as premenstrual dysphoric disorder is significantly different from typical menstruation, depression with peripartum onset is significantly different from “the baby blues.”

 Women can experience a range of intense and potentially dangerous symptoms including:1,3